Performance Comparison: Meta Platforms And Competitors In Interactive Media & Services Industry - Meta Platforms (NASDAQ:META)

 -

-The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.52 Billion, which is 5.86x above the industry average, indicating stronger profitability and robust cash flow generation.
+Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.52 Billion, which is 5.51x above the industry average, indicating stronger profitability and robust cash flow generation.

 -